 Small subjects that physically resemble workshops, stores and miscellaneous buildings form a sub-category for which the main practice note is inappropriate.
 These should be valued in accordance with the scales that follow.
 The rates are for guidance and should be interpolated as necessary.
 Care must be taken that the subject being valued is appropriate for valuation from these scales and that the provisions of section 1.2 relating to commercial type properties are heeded.
 Subjects valued in terms of this part of the practice note will not normally exceed 100.0m2.
-These rates do not apply to purpose built or specially adapted groups of nest units which should be valued in terms of the Nest Unit Practice Note (VP/I/2).
+These rates do not apply to purpose built or specially adapted groups of nest units.
 The rates must be enhanced by the appropriate inverse quantum addition.